Hexavalent Chromium Testing Lab Houston, TX

 What is the OSHA medical surveillance requirement for Cr(VI)?

 OSHA 1910.1026 requires medical surveillance for employees exposed at or above the action level (2.5 µg/m³) for 30 or more days per year, or who exhibit signs of Cr(VI) health effects.
 Required examinations include: health history focused on respiratory and dermal systems, pulmonary function tests (spirometry), chest X-ray, skin assessment for dermatitis and ulceration, and nasal septum examination.
 Medical examinations are required at initial assignment, annually for continuously exposed workers, and at termination of employment.
-The physician's written opinion must be provided within 30 days.
-AGT Labs air monitoring reports are formatted to directly support OSHA 1910.1026 medical surveillance program documentation.

 What are chromate primers and how are they identified?